Klagarge/BachelorThesis-OTSecurity/04-resources/poster/poster.typ

     // - CONTEXT -
     // -----------
     == Context
-    This thesis, existe in the context of the rework of the embedded systems security course at #school.shortname.
+    This thesis, exists in the context of the rework of the embedded systems security course at #school.shortname.
 The aim is to come up with several attack scenarios which can be used as the basis for a laboratory module for students.
 These scenarios could also serve in industrial training partnerships with #school.shortname.

     // --------------------------
     // - REPLAY ATTACK SCENARIO -
     // --------------------------
     == Replay attack scenario
-    The replay scenario involves intercepting and re-sends a wireless message for replay same effect, like a garage door opening.
+    The replay scenario involves intercepting and resending a wireless message to produce the same effect, like a garage door opening.
     #align(center)[
       #set text(size: 12pt)
       #chronos.diagram({